IamConstantine/LeetCodeFiddle/README.md

 1. [Clone Graph](https://leetcode.com/problems/clone-graph) - Can use BFS to traverse each node and get all the neighbours and a map to store the new nodes as keys.
 2. [Number of Islands](https://leetcode.com/problems/number-of-islands) - a solution using DFS/BFS with set.
 It can also be solved using Union Find.
+3. [Connected Components](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph) - Use BFS/DFS to traverse each connected component.

 ### **Bit Manipulation**